viswans83/injecting-validator/README.md

 fully injected instance (Guice for example).

-A single instance of the rule class is obtained, after which the framework will execute every rule method in the `RuleSet` used when create the `Validator` instance.
-In order to supply parameters for your rule methods, the framework utilizes the provided `ValueResolver` asking it to return the value at the noted access path (value of the `@Path` annotation).
+A single instance of the rule class is obtained, after which the framework will execute every rule method contained in the `RuleSet` used when create the `Validator` instance.
+In order to supply parameters for your rule methods, the framework utilizes the provided `ValueResolver` asking it to return the value at the parameters access path (value of the `@Path` annotation).
 Rule parameters *not* marked with `@Optional` for which the value resolver cannot lookup a value (the lookup returns null) are automatically skipped.

-When the code in your rule methods invoke `fail` on the `Result` instance, the framework notifies the `RuleFailureHandler` passing it the ruleId along with the remaining parameters.
+When the code in your rule methods invoke `fail` on the `Result` instance, the framework notifies the `RuleFailureHandler`, passing it the ruleId along with the remaining parameters.